aldonline/reactivity/README.md

 `reactivity.js` is a cannonical implementation of the [Native Reactivity](https://github.com/aldonline/reactivity/wiki/Native-Reactivity) pattern.
 It exposes reactive streams of data as pure javascript expressions.
 Additionally, in order to reconcile sync and async datasources, `reactivity.js` integrates [Forced Execution Suspension](https://github.com/aldonline/reactivity/wiki/Forced-Execution-Suspension) and [Stateful Service Lifecycle Management](https://github.com/aldonline/reactivity/wiki/Stateful-Service-Lifecycle-Management).
-The end result is a pure javascript environment where can transparently mix and match expressions that are reactive, non-reactive, synchronous or asynchronous!
+The end result is a pure javascript environment where you can transparently mix and match expressions that are reactive, non-reactive, synchronous or asynchronous!

+You can essentially represent ANY expression that returns data as a reactive expression.

 No more [DonkeyScript](https://www.donkeyscript.org/)!